learn-academy-2022-charlie/week-2-assessment-DavonKenn/interview-questions.md

   Your answer: A function is telling a computer how to do something.A method is deals with objects in the function.

-  Researched answer: The difference is that a method is associated with an object, while a function is not.
+  Researched answer: The difference is that a method is associated with an object, while a function is not.methods ar functions stored as object properties.
+A function takes on a task,takes in value,takes in an input and returns an output.